usnistgov/WIPP-StarDist-inference-plugin/README.md

 ###   Technical installation instructions, including operating system or software dependencies

-The project is leveraging numpy and opencv libraries.
-It has been developed on Windows 11.
+The code is written in Python 3 (tested on version 3.10) and leverages the tensorflow and stardist python packages.

 ## Installation (optional if using the pre-built Docker image)